minjunkevink/STRAP/README.md

 - `file_structure`: The `HDF5FileStructure` object.
 - `ds_match_regex`: A regex pattern to match the HDF5 file paths in the dataset folder.
 Defaults to "*.hdf5".
 - `embedding_extension`: What to append on to each file to save the embeddings version as.
 Defaults to "embeds.hdf5".
-- `exclude_path`: An optionallist of regexes to exclude from the dataset.
+- `exclude_path`: An optional list of regexes to exclude from the dataset.
 - `get_language_instruction`: Helper function to get the language instructions from the dataset.
 - `save_trajectory_match`:  Helper function to save the retrieved trajectories to the output dataset.
 - `initalize_save_file_metadata`: Helper function to copy over the metadata from the task dataset to the output dataset.